Model-Free Trajectory-based Policy Optimization with Monotonic Improvement: Model-free Policy Update for Trajectory-based Policy Optimization

 with $q(\s)$ grouping all terms of $\tilde{Q}_t(\s,\a)$ that do not depend\footnote{Constant terms and terms depending on $s$ but not $a$ won't appear in the policy update.
 As such, and albeit we only refer in this article to $Q_t(\s,\a)$, the Advantage Function $A_t(\s,\a)$ can be used interchangeably in lieu of $Q_t(\s,\a)$ for updating the policy.} on $a$, then $\pi'_t(\a|\s)$ is again of linear-Gaussian form

 such that the gain matrix, bias and covariance matrix of $\pi'_t$ are function of matrices $F$ and $L$ and vector $\boldsymbol{f}$ where

-Note that, for $\eta \Sigma_t^{-1}-Q_{aa}$ to be invertible, either $Q_t(\s,.)$ needs to be concave in $a$ (i.e. $Q_{aa}$ is negative semidefinite), or $\eta$ needs to be large enough (and for any $Q_{aa}$ such $\eta$ always exists).
-Efficient algorithms for learning model parameters with a specific semidefinite shape are available \citep{Bhojanapalli15}.
-However, as it is desired for the new policy $\pi'_t$ to have a small KL divergence w.r.t. $\pi_t$, the resulting $\eta$ was always large enough in our experiments and $F$ well defined, without imposing additional constraint on the shape of $Q_{aa}$.
+Note that $\eta \Sigma_t^{-1}-Q_{aa}$ needs to be invertible and positive semi-definite as it defines the new covariance matrix of the linear-Gaussian policy.
+For this to hold, either $Q_t(\s,.)$ needs to be concave in $a$ (i.e. $Q_{aa}$ is negative semi-definite), or $\eta$ needs to be large enough (and for any $Q_{aa}$ such $\eta$ always exists).
+A too large $\eta$ is not desirable as it would barely yield a change to the current policy (too small KL divergence) and could negatively impact the convergence speed.
+Gradient based algorithms for learning model parameters with a specific semi-definite shape are available \citep{Bhojanapalli15} and could be used for learning a concave $Q_t$.
+However, we found in practice that the resulting $\eta$ was always small enough~(resulting in a maximally tolerated KL divergence of $\epsilon$ between successive policies) while $F$ remains well defined, without requiring additional constraints on the nature of $Q_{aa}$.